 A Board of Regents committee on Wednesday rejected a recommendation to simply scale back the scope of the policy.
 Regent Fred Logan says the policy is carefully written.

-In December, the Kansas Board of Regents instituted a policy governing social media use for the seven-university system in the state.
+In December, the Kansas Board of Regents instituted a policy governing social media use for the six-university system in the state.
 The controversy over the sweeping policy and the possibility of first amendment issues has been heating up ever since.
 KMUW's Aileen LeBlanc has this report:

 More than 80 professors in Kansas are asking the Board of Regents to suspend a new social media policy.

 The University of Kansas and Kansas State University professors signed a letter to the regents, expressing "continued concern" about the policy.
 They say the policy prevents faculty and staff at the state's universities from exercising their freedom of speech.

 The regents passed the policy in December and are now reviewing it.

 The professors want the policy suspended while that review proceeds.